imatpot/lunaro-manager/README.md

 ### `🟢 /play now`

 Adds the configured playing role to your profile.
+You can optionally disable Lunaro tracking for your account at the same time.

 ### `⭕ /play later`

 Removes the configured playing role from your profile.
+You can optionally re-enable Lunaro tracking for your account at the same time.

 ### `👀 /play info`